MissAvria107/Azurin.Optimizer/README.md

 * **Extract the zip** copy past files inside of folder in the Windows drive
 * **Run Bat File as admin**

-### If you don't like any risk, do not use services and GPU tweaks

 ![community-package](https://github.com/builtbybel/bloatbox/blob/master/assets/bloatbox-pkg.gif)

 #### Nobody responsible for any damages!